 - Consultation of the anesthesiologist

-Professor Staikov carefully investigates the results of laboratory and instrumental examinations and discusses possible personal treatment options with the patient.
+Doctors investigate the results of laboratory and instrumental examinations carefully and discuss possible personal treatment options with the patient.
 The patient's preferences are always considered when choosing a surgical technique.

-The most effective types of bariatric surgeries, each of which is excellently performed by the professor, are listed below.
+The most effective types of bariatric surgeries are listed below:

 - Intragastric balloon technique is one of the least invasive techniques that does not require surgical intervention and is performed during simple gastroscopy.
 This operation is suitable for patients with a slight increase in body mass (BMI from 28 to 35 kg/m2) and for patients who intend to lose 15-20 kg prior to further more extensive bariatric intervention.
 During the procedure a liquid-filled balloon is placed in the patient's stomach.
 The balloon occupies a certain volume of the stomach and thus limits the amount of food, contributing to a faster saturation.
 The balloon fulfills its function in the stomach for up to 6 months, after this it is removed during repeated gastroscopy or under general anesthesia, during the planned more extensive bariatric intervention.